Pentagon: US contractor dies in rocket attack at Iraq base

-WASHINGTON (AP) — A U.S. contractor died Wednesday when at least 10 rockets slammed into an air base housing U.S. and other coalition troops in western Iraq, the Pentagon said.
+White House press secretary Jen Psaki suggested that last week's “calculated” U.S. airstrikes could be a model for a military response.
+Those strikes were in response to an attack on American forces in northern Iraq earlier in February.

+“If we assess further response is warranted, we will take action again in a manner and time of our choosing,” Psaki said at Wednesday's briefing.

-Pentagon spokesperson John Kirby said the contractor “suffered a cardiac episode while sheltering” and died shortly afterward.
+Pentagon spokesperson John Kirby said the U.S. contractor “suffered a cardiac episode while sheltering” from the attack and died shortly afterward.
 He said there were no service members injured and all are accounted for.
 British and Danish troops also are among those stationed at the base.

-The rocket attack was the first since the U.S. struck Iran-aligned militia targets along the Iraq-Syria border last week, killing one militiaman and stoking fears of another cycle of tit-for-tat attacks as happened more than a year ago.
+The U.S. airstrikes last week, which killed one member of the Iran-aligned militia, had stoked fears of another cycle of tit-for-tat attacks as happened more than a year ago.
+Those attacks included the U.S. drone strike in January 2020 that killed Iranian Gen. Qassim Soleimani in Baghdad and set off months of increased troops levels in the region.

 The rockets struck Ain al-Asad airbase in Anbar province early in the morning, U.S.-led coalition spokesperson Col. Wayne Marotto said.
 Kirby said the rockets were fired from east of the base, and that counter-rocket defensive systems were used to defend forces at the base.